Stravaiger Poetry

 Ae sea o newest blue, surroonit bi trees

-Mither's haun creatit sic picturesque vibrance
+Faither's haun creatit sic picturesque vibrance

 An gied us the sangbyrd tae brek hauntin silence